nunegabriel/toDo-list-app/README.md

-# Webpack-boilerplate
+# Todo LIst

-> This is a project was created to demonstrate how webpack can be setup in a project
+> This is a simple app to keep track of activities.

 ## Built With